XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.5.3 Return

-- Successful (boolean) - Ture: Succeed.
+- Successful (ndarray) - A 2-dimension array indicating the result table with individual id and corresponding list of distance straight line.

 #### 2.1.6 Frequency Rank